sdaves/dotfiles/README.markdown

 Development
 -----------

-Hit the "Fork" button located in the top right of this github page.
-Clone your new repo by running:
+Hit the "Fork" button located in the top right of this github page, then clone your new repo by running:

     git clone --recursive YOUR-URL